 - What to look for – normal sinus rhythm, normal ST segments and T waves and no change from a prior EKG

 As an ambulatory surgery center preop nurse, if the patient’s EKG is NSR (normal sinus rhythm) with no other abnormalities noted, you’re all set.
 However, don’t be fooled.
 Remember that an EKG just tells you what the electrical activity of a patient’s heart was at the point in time the EKG was taken.
 It doesn’t rule out the possibility that the patient goes in and out of afib, SVT or other rhythms, nor does it exclude the possibility that the patient does have ischemia (insufficient blood flow to an area of the heart), just not at the time the EKG was taken.

-Be sure to leave a comment below if you have any questions, and sign up for our newsletter to get more information about preadmissions, cardiac testing and insider tips for working at an ambulatory surgery center.
+Be sure to leave a comment below if you have any questions, and subscribe to our blog to get more information about preadmissions, cardiac testing and insider tips for working at an ambulatory surgery center.